The Erewash Valley Talking News (incorporating the Long Eaton & District Talking Newspaper)

 What we Offer

-We provide over an 15 hours of local news, current affairs, matters of local interest and also 13 magazines;
+We provide over an 40 hours of local news, articles, matters of local interest and also 12 magazines that we purchase from RNIB;

 FREE OF CHARGE